Library . . . Technical Articles and Opinions

 Pro/Extreme is the name of a car built to compete in a no rules, veterans version of the classic Cub Scout Pinewood Derby -- a light hearted competition gone (in this case) a bit Extreme.
 (Well, it has an aluminum CNC chassis, SLA body, balanced rubber 'n aluminum wheels, 18V overdriven motor and direct-drive 3-speed automatic transmission.
 Is that extreme?)For another perspective, I found this article from someone that followed the concepts of Pro/Extreme.
 Also a very cool project.
 Thank you for the acknowledgement and the link back.

 For shorter articles on a number of different topics, check out the Synthesis blog area we call "The Engineer's Perspective."
-There you'll find "Case Studies" of how Synthesis has helped other customers; there are short technical articles; and we've included a bunch of fun milestones for our customers and with our projects.The blog posts are written to share a little about what we do, how we do it, and why our customers benefit from the services of Synthesis.
+There you'll find "Case Studies" of how Synthesis has helped other customers; there are short technical articles; and we've included a bunch of fun milestones for our customers and design projects in the "News" category.The blog posts are written to share a little about what we do, the engineering side of how we do it, and why our customers benefit from the services and consulting of Synthesis.
 Basically, it's written for you.
 Enjoy.

 The Engineer’s Perspective